How Many Signs and Symbols Are in the Quran?

 What Are the Signs and Symbols in the Quran?

-In the Quran, some signs and symbols are used to provide guidance on how to recite the text correctly, indicating pauses, continuations, and specific actions to be performed during recitation.
+In the Quran, some tajweed signs and symbols are used to provide guidance on how to recite the text correctly, indicating pauses, continuations, and specific actions to be performed during recitation.
 These symbols help maintain the intended meaning and proper practice of reading the Quran.

 How Many Huroof Muqattaat in the Quran?